mozilla/moztrap/docs/userguide/model/execution.rst

 Often you might create a run or run series and want to send a link to your testers asking them to execute it in their own testing environment.
 This also works great for a run :ref:`series <test-run-series>`.
-To get this link:

-1. go to **Run Tests**

-2. select the run you want to share

-3. when you see the form asking you to specify your values for the test run, find the text that says "SET YOUR VALUES TO RUN TESTS IN MYRUNNAMEHERE".

-4. right-click "RUN TESTS IN MYRUNNAMEHERE" and select "copy link location"

-5. send that url to your testers
+To get this link, expand the details for your run in the manage runs area.
+You'll see a big green button saying **run tests in <yourrunname>**.
+Just right-click and copy that url location to share.

 .. _test-run-edit-fields: